-This Data Privacy Agreement ("DPA") is by and between the CA BOCES ("EA"), an Educational Agency, and ReadSpeaker ("Contractor"), collectively, the
+This Data Privacy Agreement ("DPA") is by and between the BOCES listed in the space provided above, ("BOCES"), an Educational Agency, and Discovery Education, Inc. ("Contractor"), collectively, the "Parties".

-"Parties".

 ARTICLE I: DEFINITIONS

 As used in this DPA, the following terms shall have the following meanings: